WorldVistA/VistA/Documentation/plan-6-monographs/lexicon.rst

 * The US version of ICD-10 is older, and does not contain many codes.
 E.g.
   X69.1, which is "Intentional self-poisoning by and exposure to other and unspecified chemicals and noxious substances, residential institution".
-* Various US codes specifY the number of times something happened (initial, episode, second episode, or more than that).
+* Various US codes specify the number of times something happened (initial, episode, second episode, or more than that).
 Many of the accident codes (starting with with X) don't have any commonality due to that.
-* More detailed subspecifications.
-Either the US version is more subspecified;
+* More detailed sub-specifications.
+Either the US version is more sub-specified;
   or the Korean version is.
 For example, to select a tuberculosis of the lung diagnosis in KCD-7, you need to to select A15.00 (Tuberculous of lung with cavitation, confirmed by sputum microscopy with or without culture), or